COLOR THEORY

 Newton designed the color wheel because he thought that all colors were created using combinations of red light, yellow light, and blue light.

-We now know that to be ‘incorrect’ - all colors are created from combinations of red, green, and blue light - but the color wheel maintains significant value to designers, due to its spatial nature, which is especially helpful when designing color schemes.
+We now think that all colors are created from combinations of red, green, and blue light, but the color wheel maintains significant value to designers, due to its spatial nature, which is especially helpful when designing color schemes.

 Not all color wheels present color in the same spatial manner, however.
-Some have red, blue, and yellow forming an equilateral triangle within the wheel, while others that are more accurate representations of the light spectrum have red, green, and blue forming an equilateral triangle.
+Some have red, blue, and yellow forming an equilateral triangle within the wheel, while others that are more ‘accurate’ (but still imperfect) representations of the light spectrum have red, green, and blue forming an equilateral triangle.
 The difference isn’t huge, however, so it’s nothing to worry about.

 THE PRIMARY COLORS